 One of the many ways that President Beverly Warren connects to members of the Kent State University family all over the world is through regular speaking engagements.

-To follow President Warren’s speaking engagements, check this page for posts about recent major events on her schedule as well as upcoming events.
+To follow President Warren’s speaking engagements, check this page for posts about recent major events and activities on her schedule.

 STATE OF THE UNIVERSITY ADDRESS, OCT.
 13, 2016 -Video available

 Thank you, Terri (Kent), for those kind words.
 You truly are the master of magical moments.
 Our students in the College of the Arts see it every day, and our community sees it through the wonderful productions on campus at the Roe Green Center and at the Porthouse Theater.
 Thank you for serving as a model for what truly is undeniably Kent State.

 And what is also undeniably Kent State is the sense of community we feel across each of our eight campuses and within a gathering like this to explore our collective future.
 Let me begin by offering my thanks to those who have made this event possible.
 And I also offer my gratitude to every member of this remarkable university.

 Celebrating Today ...
 Imagining Tomorrow

 Thank you, Jordan.
 You are a shining example of Kent State’s talented and inspiring student body.
 For those who don’t know, Jordan Italiano remains in the national spotlight for another reason: He is one of 12 finalists for the William V. Campbell Trophy — the academic equivalent of the Heisman Trophy.
 The final selection will be announced Dec.
 8 in New York City.
 But we all know that you are a true winner in every respect of the word and we are delighted that you chose Kent State to pursue your education.